oliverwilms/iris-for-money/README.md

 Point your browser at Account.csp: http://localhost:57700/irisapp/Account.csp

-Click the Choose File button to browse and Open Categories.csv file.
+Select the table you want to insert data into from the dropdown selection before you click the Choose File button to browse and Open Categories.csv file.
 Click the Preview button to see a table grid with the data from the file.
-Select the table you want to insert data into from the dropdown selection.

 ![screenshot](https://github.com/oliverwilms/bilder/blob/main/Riches_Account.PNG)